 To enable this feature flagged functionality, please contact the Partner Success Manager.

 This feature enables a teacher to calculate a student’s grade based on the contribution of this individual student to the group deliverable.
 After students complete their feedback assignment, the Group Contribution Factor for every student is shown, based on the ratings by their peers.
-In Fig. 2 we can see the scores that students received from their peers compared to the total available points.
-Here the teacher can see how the student scored relatively.

 With this feature, teachers gain a better insight in the dynamics within a group during a project.
 An important issue that is being tackled with this feature is the problem of free-riding.

 Moreover, you can add grading to your assignment by clicking on the purple plus button on your left.
 You can configure how many points do you want to give to each process of the assignment like in the following screenshot.

 Configurable Group Contribution Factor has been added to the feature flag function Group Contribution Grading.
 Teachers can now adjust the threshold of what the outcome of the grade will be according to the group contribution factor or group skill factor.